You can choose the appropriate product form, deployment solution, and deployment method as needed.

 |---|---|---|---|

-| OceanBase Database Enterprise Edition | Production environment | We recommend that you deploy OceanBase Database clusters by using OCP.
+| OceanBase Enterprise Edition | Production Environment | We recommend that you deploy OceanBase clusters using OCP.
 For more information, see Deploy a three-replica OceanBase cluster by using OCP. |

 OAT + OCP |

-| OceanBase Database Enterprise Edition | Non-production environment | You can deploy OceanBase Database clusters by using the command line.
+| OceanBase Enterprise Edition | Non-production environment | You can deploy an OceanBase cluster using the command line.
 For more information, see Deploy a three-replica OceanBase cluster by using the command line. |

 oatcli command-line tool |

-| OceanBase Database Community Edition | Online environment | We recommend that you deploy OceanBase Database by using obd.
-For more information, see Deploy an OceanBase cluster by using obd. |
+| OceanBase Database Community Edition | Production Environment | We recommend that you use OBD for standard deployment.
+For more information, see Deploy an OceanBase cluster on the OBD console. |

 obd |

-| OceanBase Database Community Edition | Kubernetes environment | We recommend that you deploy OceanBase Database by using ob-operator.
+| OceanBase Database Community Edition | Kubernetes environment | We recommend that you deploy it using the OB-Operator.
 For more information, see Deploy OceanBase Database in a Kubernetes cluster. |

 ob-operator |

-| OceanBase Database Community Edition | Quick experience scenarios in non-native operating systems (such as macOS and Windows) | We recommend that you deploy OceanBase Database by using Docker images.
-For more information, see the Option 3: Deploy an OceanBase container environment section in Deploy an OceanBase container environment. |
+| OceanBase Database Community Edition | Quick experience scenarios on non-native operating systems (such as macOS and Windows) | We recommend that you deploy OceanBase Database using Docker images.
+For more information, see Solution 3: Deploy the OceanBase container environment in Deploy OceanBase Database in a container environment. |

 |

-| OceanBase Database Community Edition | Quick experience scenarios in native operating systems (Linux, see the list of supported operating systems) | We recommend that you deploy OceanBase Database by using obd. | obd |
+| OceanBase Database Community Edition | Quick experience scenarios on natively supported operating systems (Linux series, see the list of supported operating systems for details) | We recommend that you use OBD for deployment.
+For specific operations, see Scenario 1: Deploy an OceanBase demonstration environment or Scenario 2: Deploy an OceanBase cluster environment in the Quick start/Quickly deploy OceanBase Database topic of the official documentation. | obd |

 Plan your resources